in

 What Can Cause a Diabetic Foot Ulcer?

-Another reason is that diabetes significantly affects the blood flow to the extremities, e.g., in the hands and feet.
 This reduction in blood flow enhances the chances of ulceration and infections developing in the feet.
 Peripheral artery disease can also happen due to poor circulation.

-Symptoms of a diabetic foot ulcer?
+Symptoms of a Diabetic Foot Ulcer?

 If a person is aware of the visible symptoms of diabetic foot ulcer, then he can diagnose it on time and get treatment for its early management.

-• Dead black tissue around the ulcer
+• Dead black tissue may be present around the ulcer

 Grade 0: no open lesions; may have healed lesion